mpostol/TP/.github/ISSUE_TEMPLATE/AP.feature_request.md

 ---
 name: AP Refactoring
-about: Suggest an idea for the AP project
+about: Suggest an idea for the AdaptiveProgramming solution
 title: 'AP ....'
 labels: 'Refactoring'
 assignees: ''